iarata/copy-paste-aug/README.md

 After downloading and **unzipping**, the COCO 2017 dataset, make sure to update the `configs/dataset/default.yaml` file with the correct path to the dataset.

 ## Train
+You must make sure that your uv env is active before running train
 ```bash
 make train
 ```